Disneyland: Adventureland

 Adventureland is designed to recreate the feel of an exotic tropical place in a far-off region of the world.
-Attractions include Jungle Cruise, the Indiana Jones Adventure, and Adventureland Treehouse, inspired by Walt Disney's 1960 film Swiss Family Robinson.
-Walt Disney's Enchanted Tiki Room, which opened in 1963 and is located at the entrance to Adventureland, was the first attraction to employ Audio-Animatronics.
+Attractions include Jungle Cruise, Indiana Jones Adventure, and Adventureland Treehouse, which is inspired by Walt Disney's 1960 film Swiss Family Robinson.
+Walt Disney's Enchanted Tiki Room, which opened in 1963, was the first attraction to employ Audio-Animatronics.